What do all the ribbons mean? Ribbon explanation for a CFA cat show

 If you have never been to a cat show or shown, many of the terms may be confusing.
 The following CFA terms should help you to understand just a little better, I hope!

-- Kitten -Any cat between the ages of 4 and 8 months old
+- Kitten -Any cat between the ages of 4 and 8 months old.
+Must be registered and they can not be declawed.

-- Premier -Any neutered or spayed cat which has won 6 winners ribbons
+- Premier -Any neutered or spayed cat which has presented itself as an open under 6 different Judges and has sent in the Premiership paid form prior.

 - Grand Champion -Any Champion cat which has defeated 200 Champion cats